Earth Heart Holistic

 COMMITTEE INSTRUCTIONS:

 Create a representation of the proposed subject matter (Manchester and Water) without using photographic processes (including digital/video).
-ARTIST RESPONSE:

 The artist has produced a series of ambient sound recordings from canal mechanisms to be combined into a single sound piece.